Mithunjack/Thesis-NeRFs/README.md

 # Thesis-NeRFs

-## NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis
+## Representing Scenes as Neural Radiance Fields for View Synthesis